GANitak/SPARKY/README.md

 ...In progress...

-Got some pages running, a few ideas to get this more dynamic, need to add Netlify, real life pictures from the examples & need to take off the Calendly option, review text and links with the electrician
+Got some pages running, need to add Netlify, real life pictures for work examples & review text and links with the electrician
+To do :
+- take out Calendly option
+- fix light mode colors
+- create a space for photos
+- favicon
+- fix contact

 **REQUIREMENT** :
 hugo v0.92.2+extended linux/amd64

 DarkReader **on** find [DARKREADER](https://github.com/darkreader/darkreader) extension for your browser

 **Mission :**